 - Specialty crops to grow for profit

-- Urban homestead growing on 1/8 acre – feeds family and makes profit
+- Urban homestead gardening for profit on just 1/8 acre

 - The Market Gardener